 Ovary cylindrical, 6-8 mm long, 6 rows; Pistil apex 6 lobed, lobes acuminate, extending downward into undulating rings.
 Capsule broadly obovate or obovate, 3~6.5 cm long, 2.5~4 cm in diameter, rounded and slightly concave at the top, 6 ribs, smooth and glabrous, yellowish-green when mature, dehiscent 6 valves upward from base; Fruit stalk pendulous, 2.5 cm long, dehiscent with fruit; Seeds triangular-cordate, taupe, 3~5 mm long and 5 mm wide, flattened, with verrucous spots, with 2~4 mm wide, light brown membranous wings.
 Its flowering period is from May to July, fruiting from August to October.

-Ecological environment: It grows in thickets, gullies and forest margins on hillsides at an elevation of 500~1,200 meters, it prefers warm, moist, fertile and humus-rich sandy soil.
-The plant is distributed in north China and Gansu, Hubei, Jiangxi, Ningxia, Shaanxi, and other areas.
+Ecological environment: The plant grows in thickets, gullies, and forest margins on hillsides at an elevation of 500~1,200 meters above sea level, it prefers warm, moist, fertile, and humus-rich sandy soil.
+The plant distributes in north, northwest, the middle and lower reaches area of the Yangtze River, and other areas of China.

 Trait identification: The root is similar as the root of Aristolochia debilis Sieb. et Zucc., the shape is smaller and slightly flat.
 The herb with a thick, solid quality, strong fragrance is better.